ORGANISE AN EVENT

 You don’t need a food hygiene licence when you ask local people to bring food.
 If that’s not possible it is easiest to ask a trader who has all licences in place to sell food or drinks.
 If you want to sell food yourself, you would need a food hygiene licence.

 If you plan to have the event on a street, such as a parade or street party, you probably want to establish a road closure to make your event space safe for families.
-The Council can organise this for you (this is called a Traffic Management Order) when your event is deemed appropriate.
-You need to apply for a road closure at least 12 weeks before the event.
-There is a usual fee of £50 for road closures.
+To apply for a road closure, you will need to send your event notification form onto the Streetworks Team (email@example.com) at least 4 months in advance of the event.
+Please note, there is a fee of £825 for a road closure.

 Additional licensing associated with larger events